confluentinc/ksql/docs/overview/apache-kafka-primer.md

 For example, if you deploy a persistent query with ten source partitions to a ksqlDB cluster with two nodes, each node processes five partitions.
 If you lose a server, the sole remaining server will rebalance automatically and process all ten.
-If you add four more servers, each rebalances to process two partitions.
+If you now add four more servers, each rebalances to process two partitions.

 ## Retention